Raspberry Peach Crisp

 Make Raspberry Peach Filling:

-• Place crisp ingredients in a small bowl.
+• Place crisp ingredients in the order listed into a medium bowl.

-• Use hands or pastry cutter to combine, cutting the butter into the dry ingredients.
+• Then, use your hands, a fork, or a pastry cutter to cut the butter into the dry ingredients until large chunks form.

-• Pour raspberry peach filling into prepared baking dish.
-Spread so the top is even and as flat as it can be.
+• Pour raspberry peach filling evenly into the prepared baking dish.

 • Use your hands to sprinkle the crisp topping over the filling.